openvinotoolkit/openvino/src/bindings/python/docs/test_examples.md

 tests/test_inference_engine/test_mytensor.py::test_mytensor_creation[source1] PASSED                                                                                                                                    [100%]
 ```

-Notice that test name is shared between cases.
-In real-life pull request, all of the functionalities should be tested to ensure the quality of solution.
+Notice that the test name is shared between cases.
+In a real-life pull request, all of the functionalities should be tested to ensure the quality of the solution.
 Always focus on general usage and edge-case scenarios.
-Remember, on the other hand, excessive testing is also not advised as it may result in duplicate test cases and taking a toll on validation pipelines.
-Good "rule-of-thumb"s while adding tests to the project:
+On the other hand, remember that excessive testing is not advised as it may result in duplicate test cases and impact validation pipelines.
+A good "rule-of-thumb" list of practices while adding tests to the project is:
 * Don't test built-in capabilities of a given language.
 * Common functions can be tested together.
-* Create test cases with few standard scenarios and cover all known edge-cases.
+* Create test cases with a few standard scenarios and cover all known edge-cases.
 * Hardcode desired results...
 * ... or create reference values during runtime.
 Always use a good, thrust-worthy library for that!
 * Re-use common parts of the code (like multiple lines that create helper object) and move them out to make tests easier to read.